hmbashar/wc-order-tracker/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Requires Plugins: woocommerce

-A simple yet powerful order tracking system for WooCommerce, complete with Ajax-powered instant updates.
-Use as a page template or via the [cbwct-order-tracker] shortcode.
+A simple WooCommerce order tracker with Ajax updates.
+Use a page template or the [cbwct-order-tracker] shortcode.

 == Description ==